OwenDa/portfolio-3/README.md

 <img src="assets/images/screenshots/view-records-tables.png" alt="A table of past results available to view within the program." height="auto" width="60%">
 <br/><br/>
 Beneath the table, the user has the option to return to the Main Menu or delete the last record currently shown on the table.
 This is a permanent deletion and will also affect the Google Sheets spreadsheet.
 Historical edits within Google Sheets, if available, are the only means of undoing this deletion.
-Depending on how access to the spreadsheet is granted within an organisation, this may mean that only upper administators have the option to selectively delete records and/or restore them.
+Depending on how access to the spreadsheet is granted within an organisation, this may mean that only upper administrators have the option to selectively delete records and/or restore them.
 The user of the program, however, will still be able to remove their last test should they discover it used incomplete data or was already performed, for instance.

 <img src="assets/images/screenshots/view-records-options.png" alt="Options presented to the user within the View Records section." height="auto" width="60%">
 <br/><br/>